 But there is also a case to be made that lower earners need more risk exposure, especially for longer-term, less liquid assets like retirement accounts.
 First of all, they have less savings, and higher risk assets do grow faster.
 There is also an argument from a risk perspective.
-Low earners already have a large,

-But there is also a case to be made that lower earners need more risk exposure, especially for longerterm, less liquid assets like retirement accounts. risk-free retirement asset in the form of Social Security, which makes up most of their retirement wealth.
+Low earners already have a large, risk-free retirement asset in the form of Social Security, which makes up most of their retirement wealth.
 Because of the progressive benefit formula, it also provides a fairly high replacement rate of their working income.
 Investing any additional retirement saving in a sensible equity strategy offers some diversification from government assets and upside potential from growth.
 Responsible, well-diversified investing offers low-income Americans a chance to share in the prosperity that higher income Americans experience.